Collinchristian70/Lab2/index.md

 ## Common Commands - Gustavo's and Mahmoud's Portion

-There are lots of commands.
+There are lots of commands!

 ##